Sebastian Shaw (actor)

 Sebastian Lewis Shaw (29 May 1905 – 23 December 1994) was an English actor, theatre director, novelist, playwright and poet.
-During his seven decade career, he appeared in dozens of stage performances and more than 40 film and television productions.
+During his seven-decade career, he appeared in dozens of stage performances and more than 40 film and television productions.

 Shaw was born in Holt, Norfolk, and made his acting debut at age eight at a London theatre.
 He studied acting at Gresham's School and the Royal Academy of Dramatic Art.
 Although he worked primarily on the London stage, he made his Broadway debut in 1929, when he played one of the two murderers in Rope's End.
 He appeared in his first film, Caste, in 1930 and quickly began to create a name for himself in films.
 He described himself as a "rotten actor" as a youth and said his success was primarily due to his good looks.
-He claimed to mature as a performer only after returning from service in the Royal Air Force during World War II.
+He claimed to mature as a performer only after returning from service in the Royal Air Force during the Second World War.

 Shaw was particularly known for his performances in productions of Shakespeare plays which were considered daring and ahead of their time.
-In 1966, he joined the Royal Shakespeare Company, where he remained for a decade and delivered some of his most acclaimed performances.
-He also wrote several poems and a novel, The Christening, in 1975.
-In 1983, he appeared in the third installment of the original Star Wars Trilogy, Return of the Jedi, as the redeemed Anakin Skywalker, as well as Skywalker's ghost in the original 1983 theatrical release of the film.
+In 1966 he joined the Royal Shakespeare Company, where he remained for a decade and delivered some of his most acclaimed performances.
+He also wrote several poems, as well as a novel, The Christening, which was published in 1975.
+In 1983 he appeared in the third instalment of the original Star Wars Trilogy, Return of the Jedi, as the redeemed Anakin Skywalker, as well as Skywalker's ghost in the original 1983 theatrical release of the film.

 Early life

-Shaw was one of three children born to Geoffrey Shaw, the music master at Gresham's School, a Norfolk independent boarding school, where Shaw began his education.
+Sebastian Lewis Shaw was born in Holt, Norfolk, on 29 May 1905, as one of three children born to Geoffrey Shaw, the music master at Gresham's School, a Norfolk independent boarding school, where Shaw began his education.
 His uncle, Martin Shaw, was a composer of church music, and his family's love of music heavily influenced Shaw's career path.